 - For names and addresses of accredited schools in radiography and radiation therapy, visit the Joint Review Committee on Education in Radiologic Technology at www.jrcert.org.

 - The website of the American Registry of Radiologic Technologists also includes a list of accredited programs in radiography, radiation therapy and nuclear medicine.
 Go to www.arrt.org.

 - The websites of many of the profession's membership associations contain information about careers in the radiologic science profession.
-Visit the American Society of Radiologic Technologists at www.asrt.org, the Society of Nuclear Medicine at www.snm.org and the Society of Diagnostic Medical Sonography at www.sdms.org.
+Visit the American Registry of Radiologic Technologists at www.arrt.org, the Society of Nuclear Medicine at www.snm.org and the Society of Diagnostic Medical Sonography atwww.sdms.org.